n4t3y/Ultimate-Quad-Troubleshooting-Guide/README.md

     - in the MOTORS tab in betaflight, the direction that the motors spin and the motor order needs to match the image in the top left hand side.
 You can choose to "reverse" the motor direction and tell betaflight that they are reversed by toggling the "Motor direction is reversed" toggle to on.
     - run the motor direction wizard to check and change the motor order and direction if required ensuring **_your propellers are removed_**.
     - if you cannot orient the flight controller so the arrow is pointing forward or have chosen a different orientation you need to tell it what the orientation is in the CONFIGURATION tab under the "Board and Sensor Alignment" section.
+    - if you are on INAV, in the OUTPUTS tab, you need to enable the outputs through a toggle at the top of the page that needs to be on

 **Stage 3: _Check your Device versions_**
 ---